snakemake/snakefmt/README.md

   -h, --help             Show this message and exit.
   -V, --version          Show the version and exit.
   -v, --verbose          Turns on debug-level logging.

 ```

 #### Check
 ##### `--check`

-Using the option will not write any formatted code back to file.
+Does not write any formatted code back to file.
 It will instead check whether any changes *would* be made.
 It returns one of three possible exit codes:

 **0** - indicates **no changes** would be made
 ```